-Use of technology
+Use of technology in voting places

-Scrutineers may only use electronic devices, such as phones or tablets, if:
+You can only use electronic devices, such as phones or tablets, if:

-- no comments are made on social media about voting, and - cameras are not used except to photograph the record of page and line numbers which will be provided at regular intervals by the Voting Place Manager.
+• no comments are made on social media about voting, and

+cameras are not used except to photograph the record of page and line numbers which will be provided at regular intervals by the Voting Place Manager.

-Scrutineers must not do anything on these devices to compromise the secrecy and integrity of the voting place.
+You cannot do anything on these devices to compromise the secrecy and integrity of the voting place.